menandmice/micetro_docs/guides/user-manual/external_auth.rst

 1. From the menu bar, select :menuselection:`Tools --> User Management`.
 The *User and group management* dialog box displays.

 2. To add a new user, click the :guilabel:`Add` button.
-Refer to :ref:`users`.
+Refer to :ref:`acl-users`.
 Follow the instructions with one exception: in the **Authentication** field, click the drop-down list and select RADIUS.

 3. To modify an existing user, double-click on the user's name to display the user *Properties* dialog box, and in the **Authentication** field, click the drop-down list and select RADIUS.